-- (d) The name of the presiding judge, the prosecuting officers, the investigating officers and the attorney for the person convicted. - (e) Copy of presentence investigation and any previous court record.

-(f) Fingerprint record.
+(d) The name of the presiding judge, the prosecuting officers, the investigating officers and the attorney for the person convicted. (e) Copy of presentence investigation and any previous court record. (f) Fingerprint record.

-(g) A copy of all probation reports which may have been made.

-(h) Any social, physical, mentai or criminal record of such person.
+(g) A copy of all probation reports which may have been made. (h) Any social, physical, mental or criminal record of such person.
 The board in its discretion may also obtain and place in its permanent records similar information on each person who may be placed on probation.
 The board shall immediately examine such records and any other records obtained and make such other investigation as they may deem necessary.
 It shall be the duty of the court and of all probation officers and other appropriate officers to furnish to the board, upon its request, such information as may be in their possession or under their control.
 The welfare boards of the State of Georgia and all other State, county and city agencies, sheriffs and their deputies and all peace officers shall cooperate with the board and shall aid and assist it in the performance of its duties.
-The board may make such rules as to the privacy or privilege of such information and its use by others than the board and its staff as may be deemed expedient in the performance of its duties.

-77-513 Vote required to extend clemency; written opinions

-No person shall be treated clemency, pardon or parole or other relief from sentence except by a majority vote of the board and in all cases involving capital punishment, a unanimous vote of all members is necessary provided two members of said board may commute a death sentence to life imprisonment, as provided in section 77-511.
-However, each member of the board shall render a written decision on each case considered by the board and such written decision shall become a part of the permanent record.
+The board may make such ru'es as to the privacy or privilege of such information and its use by others than the board and its staff as may be deemed expedient in the performance of its duties.
+(Acts 1943, pp. 185, 188.)
+77-513 Vote required to extend clemency; written opinions No person shall be granted clemency, pardon or parole or other relief from sentence except by majority vote of the board and in all cases involving capital punishment, a unanimous vote of all members is necessary provided three members of said board may commute a death sentence to life imprisonment, as provided in section 77-511.
+A grant of clemency, pardon or parole or other relief from sentence shall be rendered only by a written decision, which shall be signed by at least the number of board members required for the relief granted, and which shall become a part of the permanent record.
+(Acts 1943, pp. 185, 189; 1975, p.
+795.)
+Editorial Note Acts 1975, p.
+795, rewrote the second sentence.